AreteMed/drakkar-sdk-java/README.md

 # Drakkar Telehealth SDK (Java/Kotlin)

 ## Overview
-This document describes a way of how to include this "Drakkar Telehealth SDK" into a desired Spring Boot Project
+This document describes a way of how to include the "Drakkar Telehealth SDK" into a desired Spring Boot Project

 ## Quick Setup Guide
 ### Add the "Drakkar Telehealth SDK" into a Spring-Boot Project